Mowje/node-ths/README.md

 Saves the config.
 Must be called when changes are made to the config (service addition/deletion, ports addition/deletion)

+__ths.signalReload()__ :

+Sends a signal to the tor process to close all open circuits and clear its internal state. __NOTE:__ it will result in downtime for any hidden service hosted by the process (while it rebuilds new circuits and republishes service descriptors)

 __ths.addBridge(bridgeLine, save)__ :

 Add a bridge to be used as a client.
 Returns true if the bridgeLine is correctly formated, false otherwise